 The end result for investors is that, through at least 2023, you can now deduct up to 100% of the upfront cost of drilling a well from your current year taxes.
 But that’s not all – as an individual investor, you can enjoy even greater tax benefits after drilling the well when the production comes online.

 The 1990 Tax Act allows energy producers under a certain volume limit to exempt 15% of their gross income from federal taxes.
 The incentive is designed to support independent energy producers and individual investors.

 The Depletion Allowance applies to small companies that produce no more than 50,000 barrels per day of oil.
 As an individual investor, you qualify for the Depletion Allowance if your share of production falls under a threshold of 1,000 barrels of oil per day or 6,000 cubic feet of gas per day.

-EnergyFunders offers the unique opportunity of investing either as a general or limited partner.
-As a general partner, you can deduct your investment from active income, including regular wages.
+EnergyFunders offers the unique opportunity of investing as an active or passive participant in our Funds.
+As an active investor, you can deduct your investment from active income, including regular wages.
 If you invest as a limited partner, you can only deduct your investment against passive income (i.e. stock dividends or bond interest payments).

 Importantly, active investors take on unlimited liability versus limited partners that have limited liability.
 We encourage every individual to consider their own risk tolerance and tax situation in choosing which option makes the most sense for their personal situation.